spiffcode/ghedit/README.md

 * githubFileService.resolve doesn't respect IResolveFileOptions (optimization)
 * file mime type detection is crippled due to disabled Node dependency
 * file encoding smarts (disabled due to Node dependency)
+* DM: keyboard shortcuts (e.g. cmd-p) should be disabled in welcome mode
+* DM: tags aren't presented on ref menu
+* DM: repo and ref menus need to scroll (or something) when too many items to fit in available view space